 Dr. Munir was the recipient of many academic awards including the doctoral fellowship from Natural Sciences and Engineering Research Council (NSERC) of Canada.
 He earned gold medals for the best performance in electrical engineering, gold medals and academic roll of honor for securing rank one in pre-engineering provincial examinations (out of approximately 300,000 candidates).

 He has served as a program committee member and a reviewer for various IEEE and ACM conferences, a reviewer for various IEEE, ACM, and Elsevier journals, and a reviewer for National Science Foundation panels.
 He has served on the technical program committee of several conferences including ACM GLSVLSI, IEEE ICCD, IEEE iNIS, IARIA ICNS, IEEE CloudNet, IEEE MCSoC, and IEEE/IFIP EUC.
-He currently serves as an Editor for IEEE Consumer Electronics Magazine.
-He is a Senior Member of IEEE and a member of HFTP.
+He currently serves as an Associate Editor for IEEE Consumer Electronics Magazine.
+He is a Senior Member of IEEE.

-His research has been sponsored by the National Science Foundation (NSF), Air Force Office of Scientific Research (AFOSR), Air Force Research Laboratory (AFRL), and Semiconductor Research Corporation (SRC).
+His research has been sponsored by the National Science Foundation (NSF), Air Force Office of Scientific Research (AFOSR), Air Force Research Laboratory (AFRL), National Aeronautics and Space Administration (NASA), and Semiconductor Research Corporation (SRC).
 He has been awarded a NSF Computer and Information Science and Engineering Research Initiation Initiative award.

 Prospective Ph.D. students: I am primarily seeking Ph.D. students who have done their Masters in Electrical Engineering, Computer Engineering, or Computer Science.
 Please look at my research interests and research overview to find out if you are interested in doing research on any listed (and/or related) topic or projects.
 In particular, I am looking for students with experience and expertise in the following areas: hardware-based security, and artificial intelligence (AI) safety and security.
 Students with publications in IEEE/ACM/Elsevier journals or IEEE/ACM conferences are encouraged to apply.
 Masters student with outstanding credentials and willing to do a Ph.D. can also apply.
 Masters students who want to work on their thesis are also welcome to discuss a thesis research topic that falls within my research interests.
 If you meet these criteria, please send me your CV and any other information such as published papers or completed projects (in industry) that will strengthen your application.